-The Germany freelance visa (Freiberufler) in 2026 is one of Europe's most accessible paths to self-employment for non-EU citizens.
-This comprehensive guide covers visa types, eligibility requirements, application process, and what freelancers actually earn in Germany's top cities.
+The Germany freelance visa (Freiberufler) is one of the more accessible paths to self-employment in Europe if you're a non-EU citizen.
+This walks through the visa types, who qualifies, how to apply, and what freelancers actually make in German cities.

 - No minimum income requirement for the freelance visa itself